MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-storage-pool.md

 Storage nodes are responsible for:

 - Data ingestion through Spark.
-- Data storage in HDFS (Parquet format).
+- Data storage in HDFS (Parquet and delimited text format).
 HDFS also provides data persistency, as HDFS data is spread across all the storage nodes in the SQL big data cluster.
 - Data access through HDFS and SQL Server endpoints.

 ## Next steps